 Medication-Assisted Treatment (MAT) Program

-For more information about this new program, click here
+For more information about our MAT program, click here

 An intake appointment will be given to you to complete an initial assessment.
 It is important that you do not miss this intake and that you come on time.
 Late arrivals will not be seen.